aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 # Requires use eBGP as overlay protocol.
 evpn_overlay_bgp_rtc: < true | false , default -> false >

-# Configure route-map on eBGP sessions towards route-servers, where the peer's ASN is filtered away.
+# Configure route-map on eBGP sessions towards route-servers, where prefixes with the peer's ASN in the AS Path are filtered away.
-# This is very useful in very large scale networks, where convergence will be quicker by not having
+# This is very useful in very large scale networks, where convergence will be quicker by not having to return all updates received
-# to return all updates received from Route-server-1 to Router-server-2 just for Route-server-2 to
-# throw them away because of ASN path loop detection.
+# from Route-server-1 to Router-server-2 just for Route-server-2 to throw them away because of AS Path loop detection.
 evpn_prevent_readvertise_to_server : < true | false , default -> false >

 # Optional IP subnet assigned to Inband Management SVI on l2leafs in default VRF.